milesthenerd/AM2R-Multitroid/README.md

 ## To-do List
  - Save syncing
- - Message that tells you what power-up has been obtained
  - More definitive player data tracking by the server - kinda done but not quite
  - Other things I haven't thought of yet, so if you have any ideas or suggestions, let me know in the AM2R Discord Server